 - Plan your recovery meal.
 Carbs, protein and some electrolytes.
 They’re the foundations of what you need to speed your recovery after tough runs in particular.
 Some evidence suggests that getting the nutrition in ASAP after your run is beneficial, especially protein.

 - Supplements can be a convenient option.
-Before and during training in particular it’s much harder to use food for fuel, so carb gels and sports drinks are worth investigating.
+Before and during training in particular it’s much harder to use food for fuel, so running gels and sports drinks are worth investigating.
 On race day you’ll need to carry fuel with you, so practise this in training and find gels that don’t upset your stomach.

 What are the main general changes to a diet someone training for a marathon should make?

 There is some dietary advice that never changes, regardless of the situation.